 Fine, but what about being reversible?
 Given the result of a power operation, can I find for sure which two numbers were used?
-Again, I can use 24 and 42 as an example; both we know that expression give 16 as result, so if I know that the result is 16 I cannot be sure if it came from "two to the power of four" or "four to the power of two".
+Again, I can use 24 and 42 as an example; we know that both expressions give 16 as result, so if I know that the result is 16 I cannot be sure if it came from "two to the power of four" or "four to the power of two".
 And that shows that the power operation is also not reversible, at least not in general.

 Finally, I want to know what happens for values like 0 and 1.
 I know how to derive this: just put b=0 and b=1 in the definition (AKA the rule) for the power operation.
 When b=0 I get: a0 = a * ... * a → "a multiplied by itself 0 times" → ?

 Well that is puzzling... what number should be the result of that calculation?
 Not clear.

 So, let me try instead with b=1, see if I have better luck.
 When b=1: a1 = a * ... * a → "a multiplied by itself, for a total of 1 time" → a

 then the result is simply a, which is fine and makes some kind of sense.
 I still don't know what to do with a0, but perhaps it can help to look at other stuff that is true for the power operation.
 For example with addition and multiplication we were interested in mixing the two operations and see what happened.
 For instance we know that a+a is 2*a and a+a+a is 3*a, etc.

 I could do the same here, but with multiplication and power, and look at: a*a, which is a2, or a*a*a which is a3.
 I can even be a bit more general than that, and look at: ab * ac Surely that must be: ab+c because I can expand ab and ac, and write ab * ac as: a * ... * a * a * ... * a